hanasusak/cDriver/README.md

 # cDriver
-cDriver R package for finding candidate driver genes in cancers
+cDriver R package for finding candidate driver genes in cancers.
+To be able to use cDriver, user must have installed R programing language.

 Current version is a Beta version.
 We will regularly improve this package based on a users comments.